mariadb-corporation/MaxScale/Documentation/Filters/Named-Server-Filter.md

 ## Additional remarks

-The maximum number of accepted *match* - *target* pairs may be higher and can change if other features are added to the filter.
-A minimum of 25 is guaranteed for now.
+The maximum number of accepted *match* - *target* pairs is 25.

-In the configuration, the indexed match and target settings may be in any order and may skip numbers.
+In the configuration file, the indexed match and target settings may be in any order and may skip numbers.
 During SQL-query matching, however, the regexes are tested in ascending order: match01, match02, match03 and so on.
 As soon as a match is found for a given query, the routing hints are written and the packet is forwarded to the next filter or router.
-Any possibly remaining match regexes are ignored.
+Any remaining match regexes are ignored.
 This means the *match* - *target* pairs should be indexed in priority order, or, if priority is not a factor, in order of decreasing match probability.